 All mammograms performed at UF Health Breast Imaging Centers, including tomosynthesis, are interpreted by radiologists on staff with the University of Florida College of Medicine – Jacksonville.

 Video: Are there different types of mammograms?

 What are the advantages of tomosynthesis?

-- The 3-D view affords radiologists the ability to detect breast cancer earlier in
+- The 3D view affords radiologists the ability to detect breast cancer earlier in patient screening.